bryce-gibson/capnproto/doc/cxx.md

 ## Lessons Learned from Protocol Buffers

-The author of Cap'n Proto's C++ implementation also wrote (in the past) verison 2 of Google's Protocol Buffers.
+The author of Cap'n Proto's C++ implementation also wrote (in the past) version 2 of Google's Protocol Buffers.
 As a result, Cap'n Proto's implementation benefits from a number of lessons learned the hard way: